ZarnackGroup/racoon_clip/docs/examples.rst

 ..
 Note::

   The eCLIP examples do not need the specification of a barcode_fasta and adapter_file.
-The barcodes in eCLIP are positioned at the read 1 (eCLIP is paired-end usually), but racoon_clip only uses the read 2, which contains the crosslink site.
+The barcodes in eCLIP are positioned at read 1 (eCLIP is usually paired-end), but racoon_clip only uses read 2, which contains the crosslink site.
 For the adapters, the default adapters from racoon_clip can be used for this example.

 Selecting optional steps
 ------------------------

 The following steps can be turned on and off as needed in the config file.
-(For the tutorial you can use the default options.)
+(For the tutorial, you can use the default options.)

 + **quality_filter_barcodes** (True/False): *default True*; Whether reads should be filtered for a minimum sequencing quality in the barcode sequence.
-The filter is applied on the combined region of UMI and barcode in iCLIP data or only UMI in eCLIP data and automatically turned off for experiment_type:"eCLIP_ENCODE".
+The filter is applied on the combined region of UMI and barcode in iCLIP data or only UMI in eCLIP data and automatically turned off for experiment_types "eCLIP_ENCODE_5ntUMI" and "eCLIP_ENCODE_10ntUMI".
 + **demultiplex** (True/False): *default False*; Whether demultiplexing still has to be done.
 (See also example_data/example_iCLIP_multiplexed)
 + **adapter_trimming** (True/False): *default True*; Whether adapter trimming should be performed.
 + **deduplicate** (True/False): *default True*; Whether to perform deduplication.
 It is recommended to always use deduplication unless no UMIs are present in the data.